Annanardo/Art/README.md

 Instead, for more complicated queries, we can recall some optional arguments.

-Here are some examples:
+Here follow some examples:

 ### •	Add a new artist (-a)

 ```bash
 python main.py "Bansky" -a
 ```
 This argument allows to insert a new artist to the database.
-The -a activates the `add_element` function which first checks if the artist already exists in our database and then generate a sequence of questions to insert all the necessary data:
+The `-a` activates the `add_element` function which first checks if the artist already exists in our database and then generate a sequence of questions to insert all the necessary data, such as the ones
+below:

 ```bash
 Now enter the name of his/her most famous painting -> Baloon girl